Injection moulding: Moulding defects

 Methods such as industrial CT scanning can help with finding these defects externally as well as internally.

-From the table above we know that optimizing the injection molding setup for new products is usually time-consuming and labor-intensive in real production.
-In recent years, some experts have introduced a reinforcement learning method based on the "actor-critic" algorithm to improve efficiency.
-This approach enables faster, more efficient parameter tuning and supports self-adjusting molding systems.

 Tolerances

 Tolerance depends on the dimensions of the part.
 An example of a standard tolerance for a 1-inch dimension of an LDPE part with 0.125 inch wall thickness is +/- 0.008 inch (0.2 mm).

 Power requirements

 The power required for this process of injection moulding depends on many things and varies between materials used.
 Manufacturing Processes Reference Guide states that the power requirements depend on "a material's specific gravity, melting point, thermal conductivity, part size, and molding rate."
 Below is a table from page 243 of the same reference as previously mentioned that best illustrates the characteristics relevant to the power required for the most commonly used materials.